jrembold/WUPhys-CodeComp/Readme.md

 Things are finally reasonably functional!
 Much more work will be added and tweaked over the coming days, but for now the core code functions properly and bots can be coded.

 ## Coding Bots
 Bots are written as simple python scripts and should reside in the same folder as server.py.
-Two example bots are provided for reference.
+Several example bots are provided for reference.
 Each bot should always include several things:
   1. Importing the library module
   2. Initialize the bot as the CBot class, giving in a fun name
   3. For as long as the bot is active: